 The Beaumont, 8 Balderton Street, Brown Hart Gardens, London W1K 6TF

 Getting There: The Beaumont is a three-minute walk from Bond Street tube station.

-Steeped in tradition, Pasticceria Marchesi is one of Milan’s oldest and finest pastry shops and sits elegantly in Mayfair.
+Steeped in tradition, Pasticceria Marchesi is one of Milan’s oldest and finest pastry shops and the Mayfair outpost is situated on elegant Mount Street.
 Renowned for its patisserie, signature chocolates and classic Panettone, this is the place to go for a sweet treat.
-Choose from a dizzying array, which will leave you spoilt for choice and if you want to continue that Marchesi experience back in your own kitchen, then don’t forget to pick up one of their unforgettable products – choose from chocolates, spreadables, dragees, preserves and marmalades and jellies.
+Guests are spoilt for choice, and if you want to continue the Marchesi experience back in your own kitchen, then don’t forget to pick up one of their unforgettable products – choose from chocolates, spreadables, dragees, preserves and marmalades and jellies.

 Stepping into The Connaught feels a little like entering another world.
 Set apart from the bustle of London, yet immersed in its unique personality, it is a haven of discovery which has been dedicated to fine art and the finer things in life.
 The Connaught Patisserie adjoins the five-star hotel and is the prettiest cake parlour, serving the most delectable afternoon teas in the shape of handcrafted cakes, gateaux and an assortment of elegant treats.
 Prepare to be dazzled with a host of creations from The Connaught’s master pâtissier who has created some of the most magical French classics like sugar dusted chouquettes.
 A special exclusive is the Chocolate Nemesis from The River Café which is hand delivered daily – the first time the cake has been available outside of its home.

 The Connaught Patisserie, Carlos Place, London W1K 2AL

 Getting There: The Connaught Patisserie is a six-minute walk from Bond Street tube station.